Peer-polity interaction

 Peer-polity interaction is a concept in archaeological theory, developed by Colin Renfrew and John Cherry, to explain changes in society and material culture.

-Peer-polity interaction models see the primary driver of change as the relationships and contacts between societies of relatively equal standing.
+Peer-polity interaction models see the primary driver of change as the relationships and contacts between polities of relatively equal standing.
 According to the model set out by Renfrew, it encompasses three main sorts of interaction: